shug0131/rpsftm/cran-comments.md

 ## Description of Changes

-This is a minor version release.
-The vignette is modified  to conditionally load the package "tableone", or use summary() as an alternative.
-Tableone package has been archived and so the CRAN checks are failing.
+This is a patch release.
+The outputs from the print and summary methods now finish with a new line.

 ## Test environments
 * travis checks